- Bachelor of Arts

 Dr. Mock has extensive experience working with behavioral disorders in adolescents and assessing dangerousness in forensic populations.

 Albert “Al” Munoz-Flores

-Dr. Munoz-Flores oversees the program’s Latino Mental Health Concentration and is adjunct faculty in the Doctor of Clinical Psychology Program.
+Dr. Munoz-Flores is adjunct faculty for the Master's in Clinical Psychology Program.

 Barbara S. Sheffield, MA, MFT, CEAP